PobailStomp/dance-code-of-conduct/README.md

 # Breaches

-Any individual found to be breaching the code of conduct at an event may expect (depending on the severity):
+Any individual breaching this code of conduct at an event may expect (depending on the severity):

 * A verbal warning from an organiser, advising them to change their behaviour
 * A formal warning from an organiser, stating that any further breaches (no matter how trivial) will be grounds for further action